U2: Musical style

 Bono's songwriting exhibits a penchant for social, political, and personal subject matter, while maintaining a grandiosity.
-In addition, the Edge has described U2 as a fundamentally live band.
+The Edge has described U2 as a fundamentally live band.
 U2's early sound was punk-influenced alternative rock, and the group were associated with the post-punk movement.
 Their influences included acts such as Television, Siouxsie and the Banshees, and Joy Division, and their resulting sound was described as containing a "sense of exhilaration" that resulted from the Edge's "radiant chords" and Bono's "ardent vocals".
-However, according to Bob Stanley, "U2 rejected post-punk's own rejection of pop as lingua franca, its hunkering down in regional particularity, and its raised finger to populist communication."
+According to Bob Stanley, "U2 rejected post-punk's own rejection of pop as lingua franca, its hunkering down in regional particularity, and its raised finger to populist communication."
+U2 were initially labelled by some critics as neo-psychedelia or psychedelic rock, receiving comparisons to groups such as the Teardrop Explodes, the Psychedelic Furs, and Echo & the Bunnymen from Newsday, The Boston Globe, and the Chicago Tribune.

 U2 developed a melodic sound under the early influence of record producer Steve Lillywhite at a time when they were not known for musical proficiency.
 Their songs began as minimalistic and uncomplicated instrumentals heard on Boy and October, before evolving with War to include aspects of rock anthem, funk, and dance rhythms to become more versatile and aggressive.
-Boy and War were labelled "muscular and assertive" by Rolling Stone, influenced in large part by Lillywhite's producing.
-The Unforgettable Fire, which began with the Edge playing more keyboards than guitars, as well as follow-up The Joshua Tree, had Brian Eno and Daniel Lanois at the production helm.
+Boy and War were labelled "muscular and assertive" by Rolling Stone, influenced in large part by Lillywhite's production.
+The Unforgettable Fire, which began with the Edge playing more keyboards than guitars, as well as follow-up The Joshua Tree, were produced by Brian Eno and Daniel Lanois.
 With their influence, both albums achieved a "diverse texture".
-The songs from The Joshua Tree and Rattle and Hum placed more emphasis on Lanois-inspired rhythm as they mixed distinct and varied styles of gospel and blues music, which stemmed from the band's burgeoning fascination with America's culture, people and places.
+The songs from The Joshua Tree and Rattle and Hum placed more emphasis on Lanois-inspired rhythm as they mixed distinct and varied styles of gospel and blues music, which stemmed from the band's fascination with America.